 It’s the same with women who aren’t domestic workers.
 They won’t come to a dharna for a domestic worker’s rights, but this isn’t about a domestic worker’s rights!

-The right to earn your living safely, the dignity of work, social security - these are women’s rights, workers’ rights.
+The right to earn your living safely, the dignity of work, social security - these are not just the rights of domestic workers but those of all women, and all workers.
 All these workers in the unorganized sector need to stand up and speak out, for their own rights.

 Is domestic work work?
 Is activism work?